vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ## Result and conclusion

 The following screenshot shows our confirmation list after the first execution of the Flow.
-We can see that one of the confirmations has been submitted to SAP successfully while the other one went into an error state.
+We can see that one of the confirmations has been submitted to SAP successfully, while the other one went into an error state.
 The Flow will automatically retry it in the next round.

 ![image](/assets/2025-09-24/080.png)